 , and the Bethesda Hospitals' Emergency Preparedness Partnership

-).
-The project also had contributions from Army-MARS
+), a local healthcare coalition.
+The project also benefits from contributions from Army-MARS

-and other hams.
-The purpose of BMERS is to supply the BHEPP Hospitals with a backup communications system that they can use when other communications resources such as cell phones, Internet access, and others, become unavailable over a large area around the hospitals, such as during a large disaster event.
+members, and other hams.
+The purpose of BMERS is to supply the hospitals with a backup communications system that they can use when other communications resources such as cell phones, Internet access, and others, become unavailable over a large area around the hospitals, such as during a large disaster event.

 - A technical solution that provides the hospitals with access to long-haul email communications with minimum dependency on infrastructural services, such as regular telecommunications, power, etc.

-- A communication system that can be simple to use and as simple as possible to enable, operate, and maintain during an emergency situation and regular emergency exercises.
+- A communication system that is fast to deploy-activate, simple to use, and as simple as possible to manage and maintain during an emergency situation and emergency communications exercises.